A KPI report is a great place to get proper measures in place.

-If you’re looking for some examples to get started, here are a number of KPI libraries you can download:
+If you’re looking for some examples to get started, here are a number of KPI libraries you can download from our resource center:

 Financial measures are important in every organization—even nonprofits and municipalities.
 Staying on top of your finances by monitoring the right key performance indicators is critical.